pdlinh307/pdlinh307.github.io/tk/hiring-test.md

 	Type of data:          Number

   8. "rate_code"
-	Type of data:          Boolean
+	Type of data:          Number

   9. "store_and_fwd_flag"
-	Type of data:          Boolean
+	Type of data:          Text

  10. "dropoff_longitude"
 	Type of data:          Number